railsjazz/ask_chatgpt/README.md

   AskChatGPT::Helpers.extract_source("a = b")
 ```

+By default when you use in Rails app default one prompt is included (`.included_prompts`) which is sending Ruby/Rails versions, and name of the database adapter.

 ## Debug Mode

 You can enable debug mode to see request/response from the OpenAI using two ways: